sajid-619/Admin-Panel/README.md

 **Server:** Node, Express, MongoDB, Crypto-Js, Jsonwebtoken

-Inside the client and server folder are specific information about deployment, installation and env variables.
+Inside the backend and frontend folder are specific information about deployment, installation and env variables.